Chapter 7: Taproot Dual-Leaf Script Tree

 └────────────────────────────────────┘

-(Bob’s 32-byte x-only pubkey pushed to stack top)
+(Bob’s 32-byte x-only pubkey pushed to the stack top)

 │ 01 (signature_valid) │